-GENEVA (AN) — A significant portion of staff at the United Nations Office at Geneva failed to report their vaccination status despite a requirement to do so and the majority of those that did share that information said they were not fully vaccinated, a new internal audit shows.
+GENEVA (AN) — A significant portion of staff with the United Nations Office at Geneva failed to report their vaccination status despite a requirement to do so, and the majority of those that did share that information said they were not fully vaccinated, a new internal audit shows.

-After the World Health Organization declared COVID-19 to be a pandemic on March 11, 2020, the Swiss-based office for the U.N. secretariat spent US$1.6 million that year to respond to the health crisis and more than 400 of its staff contracted the virus, all of whom recovered, by the end of 2021, according to an audit released on Monday by the U.N.
+After the World Health Organization declared COVID-19 to be a pandemic on March 11, 2020, the Swiss-based office for the U.N. secretariat spent US$1.6 million that year to respond to the health crisis and by the end of last year more than 400 of its staff had contracted the virus, all of whom recovered, according to an audit released on Monday by the U.N.
 Office of Internal Oversight Services, or OIOS.

-UNOG, as the office is known, is one of the world body’s four main branches of the secretariat along with New York headquarters and offices at Nairobi and Vienna.
+UNOG, as the office is known, is one of the world body's four main branches of its secretariat, along with New York headquarters and offices at Nairobi and Vienna.
 More than 1,600 Geneva staff work at the Palais des Nations overlooking Lake Geneva.
 More broadly, Geneva hosts about 8,500 U.N. employees among its various agencies.
-The Swiss city’s international community has about 40,000 people.
+The Swiss city's community of professionals working for international organizations and causes extends to about 40,000 people.

 All of the Geneva-based secretariat staff were required to confidentially report their vaccination status — whether they were vaccinated or not — but less than two-thirds did so, OIOS' audit says.

 "Despite UNOG's numerous requests to staff, by 31 December 2021, more than 40% of the staff it administered were yet to report their vaccination status," it says.